rikosintie/DevNetAssoc/chapter1/README.md

 It does require registration, but Cisco already has your information so I don't see this as a big privacy issue.

 [DevNet Certifications Community](https://learningnetwork.cisco.com/s/topic/0TO3i0000008jY5GAI/devnet-certifications-community)
-A dedicated community where you can ask questions, try some practice question and just see what questions others have.
+A dedicated community where you can ask questions, try some practice questions, and just see what questions others have.

 [Cisco Sandbox Labs](https://devnetsandbox.cisco.com)
 Free sandboxes where you can practice.